In recent years, ‘productive’ has become the watchword for a positive day at the office.

-Today’s HR teams typically leave no stone unturned in the quest for productivity increases, assessing everything from heating, lighting and office noise to try and optimise the working environment and push out that extra few percent in performance.
+Today’s HR teams typically leave no stone unturned in the quest for productivity increases, assessing everything from heating, lighting and office noise to try and optimise the working environment and push out that extra few percents in performance.

 Other more drastic methods include evaluating the offering in the work canteen, to ensure employees return to their desks from lunch, fueled for a productive afternoon.

 In all these instances, the ethos is ultimately based on a rather flawed desire to give your employees more to do – and this can quickly see your people fall into the ‘productivity trap’.